HomeSilver BullionSilver CoinsSilver Native American Mint Coins

 - 2018 Virginia Rappahannock Big-Eared Bat

 - 2019 Maine Passamaquoddy Moose

 - 2019 California Kumeyaay Grizzly Bear

 The Native American Mint is located in Torrance, California.
 A private entity overseen by the Jamul Sovereign Nation, a federally recognized tribe of Kumeyaay peoples, the goal of the Native American Mint is to “offer research, design, and minting expertise to help tribes in this field.”
 Proceeds from the sale of all Native Dollar Series coins goes to help the individual tribes through royalties collected from each sale.

 Payment Methods with Silver.com

 As you choose the silver coins from the Native American Mint you wish to purchase from Silver.com, you’ll find a variety of payment methods available to help you complete your purchase.
-Credit and debit cards are popular, with both Visa and MasterCard accepted.
+Credit and debit cards are popular, with all major cards accepted.
 The average processing time is one business day.